cirosantilli/linux-cheat/video.md

 DVD readers have a limited number of region changes, sometimes around 5.

-For certain dvd readers, after this number of changes, *you cannot change it anymore*!
+For certain DVD readers, after this number of changes, *you cannot change it anymore*!

-#vlc
+#VLC

-Great cross plaform video player
+Great cross platform video player

-#handbrake
+#HandBrake

 Open source transcoder.